-In the western market, tea connoisseurs know the price of an adequately-aged pu-erh cake or white tea.
+In the Western market, tea connoisseurs know the price of an adequately aged pu-erh cake or white tea.
 However, when hearing about aged oolong, many might become perplexed.
-Taiwan has had the tradition of aging oolong for practically as long as oolong production itself has existed.
-But it never quite took off in the west the way that aged pu-erh did, perhaps because the production of aged oolongs remains pretty scarce and reserved for true enthusiasts of this tea type.
+Aging oolong never quite took off in the way that aged pu-erh did, perhaps because the production of aged oolongs remains pretty scarce and reserved for true enthusiasts of this tea type.
 So what is so special about aged oolong?

 First, What Is Oolong Tea?

-Unlike many other tea types, farmers make oolongs from the larger mature leaves.
+Unlike many other teas, oolongs are made from larger, mature leaves.
 During the processing, farmers first shake the tea leaves for the edges of the leaves to "bruise".
-The edges of the leaves become a brown or red color.
+The edges of the leaves become brown or red.
 On the other hand, the middle of the leaves remains green.
 Finally, the resulting amount of oxidation will depend on the desired tea type.
 And, of course, the skill of the tea craftsmen.
 The result might be an oolong tea that is lightly oxidised and similar to a delicate-tasting green tea.
-Or one which is almost fully oxidised, tasting more like a dark and bold black tea.
+Or one that is almost fully oxidised, tasting more like a dark, bold black tea.

 To produce quality oolong tea, we need some of the most sophisticated and artisanal tea production skills.
 We often compare oolong tea artisans to boutique winemakers.

-It's important to note: only a high-quality oolong will age will.
+It's important to note that only high-quality oolong ages well.

 What Is Aged Oolong?

-As the name suggests — aged oolong is an oolong tea that farmers left to age.
+As the name suggests, aged oolong is an oolong tea that tea makers leave to age.
 We can only call the oolong aged if the producers aged it for three years or more.
-Although, we consider anywhere from 10-20 years as the "golden middle" of aged oolong tea.
+We consider 10-20 years the "golden middle" of aged oolong tea.

-Before farmers age the oolong, they always make sure to roast the tea leaves first.
-This is an essential step to rid the tea leaves of moisture and have them ready for aging.
+Before farmers age oolong, they always roast the tea leaves first.
+This is an essential step to remove moisture from the tea leaves and prepare them for aging.
 Tea masters then age the tea leaves in clay vessels, checking them every year and re-roasting them to deepen the flavors and remove excess moisture.
 Tea artisans, however, don't always follow the re-roasting step, especially if they are sure that the tea leaves don't have excess moisture.

 Lao Cha Qing Xin Aged Oolong Tea, 2011 (Taiwan)